 This rectangular shape is the basic shape used by all Master Builders around the world because it connects to the solstice sunrises and sunsets throughout the year.
 It is specific to each place on earth because the sun is in a different position in the sky at different latitudes.
 It was common to use this shape because it connects the sacred site to the energies of the cosmos giving more power and healing energy to the structures.

 Combining rhythms marked by the solar and lunar rectangles we establish the connection between the earth and sky and we create a sacred space.
 Sacred because it is the only space where the rhythm of the cosmos is manifested on earth.
 This creates a harmonious structure for the development of all life and spirituality.

 Next week, we will explore how Rocamadour is connected to a famous Goddess site and latitude and how underground energies power the chapel and the basilica!
 Be sure to sign up on the right to receive the blog in your inbox so you don’t miss any of the fascinating details!!

-We would love to hear of your experiences at Rocamadour.
+We would love to hear about your experiences at Rocamadour.
 Please leave us comments below!

-During our classes, intensives and workshops, we create different solsticial quadrilaterals on the earth, so our students can feel these energies.
+During our Secrets of Sacred Geometry Certification Course, we create different solsticial quadrilaterals on the earth, so our students can feel these energies.
 Different latitudes have different qualities of energies and you can learn to feel these differences, which are an important part of decoding sacred sites and learning the Art of the Master Builders.